jhudson8/react-backbone/README.md

 ### Backbone.input.RadioGroup
 A model-aware component that should contain one or *React.DOM.input* (type=radio).
 This component will initialize with the correct default value from the provided model as well as participate in the *modelPopulate* mixin.

+*note: this component does not create the radio buttons for you - it is only a wrapper for nested content provided by you to expose the functions necessary for getting and setting model values.*

 ##### Example
 ```
 var RadioGroup = Backbone.input.RadioGroup;